codatio/codat-docs/docs/expenses/config-and-categorize.md

     }
 }
 ```
+If a configuration is set for a company, but the customer sets a bank account or supplier/customer on the expense transaction level, the configuration values will be overriden when pushing the expense into the accounting platform.

 ### Bank account

 A bank account (`bankAccount.id`) is required to show where purchases have been made from.
 This can either a credit or debit account.
 You can choose to create a new account or retrieve a list of existing accounts from your customer's accounting software.